roadrunner-server/docs/php/debugging.md

 ### Prerequisites

-1. XDebug 3 installed and properly configured.
+1. Xdebug 3 installed and properly configured.
 2. Number of jobs workers set to `1` with `jobs.pool.num_workers` configuration option in `.rr.yaml`.

 ### Debug process

-If you have any active XDebug listener while starting RoadRunner with XDebug enabled — disable it.
-This will prevent false-positive debug session.
+If you have any active Xdebug listener while starting RoadRunner with Xdebug enabled, disable it.
+This will prevent a false-positive debug session.

 Once RoadRunner starts all workers, enable XDebug listener and reset jobs workers with: